Ukraine without Kuchma: Controversial political impact on Cabinet

 Lacking general unity and forming a minority in the Verkhovna Rada, opposition politicians could provide protesters with only limited support, such as initiating a mock impeachment of Kuchma and making parliamentary protest.
 Pro-Western liberals were constrained in actions since they were backing up Kuchma's Prime Minister, highly-popular reformist Viktor Yushchenko, in his efforts to oppose pro-President oligarchs.
 The campaigners called on him to support their demands and take the lead.
-But Yushchenko refused, instead co-signing a highly critical public address with together with Kuchma.
+But Yushchenko refused, instead co-signing a highly criticized joined address to the public with Kuchma.
 Some influential media became biased in favor of the authorities.

 Leonid Kuchma received three leaders of the campaign, heard out their daring accusations and demands, but refused to satisfy any.
-According to Volodymyr Chemerys, the President claimed that he would sack the police Minister Kravchenko (accused in Gongadze's abduction), as protesters demanded, if only Yushchenko suggested this dismissal officially as Prime Minister - which never happened.
+According to Volodymyr Chemerys, the President claimed that he would sack the police Minister Kravchenko (accused of Gongadze's abduction), as protesters demanded, only if Yushchenko suggested this dismissal officially as Prime Minister - which never happened.